diogro/expressionVariance-manuscript/main.md

 ## Variance correlation

-We assessed the similarity in gene expression variation across studies by using a between study Spearman correlation matrix of the measured standard deviations.
+We assessed the similarity in gene expression variance across studies by using a between study Spearman correlation matrix of the measured standard deviations.
 Only genes present in all studies were used to calculate the Spearman correlation matrix, 4300 genes in total.
 Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.
 To investigate the factors involved in determining correlations between studies, we used a varying effects model to investigate the effect of study origin and tissue on the correlations across studies.
-This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression variation.
+This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression variance.
 This is accomplished by adding a per-study random effect, see [@Dias2021-hb] for details.
 Given that most of the variation in the Spearman correlation across studies is explained by a single principal component, we use the ranked projections of gene expression variance in this principal component (PC1) to create an across study rank of gene variation.
 The higher the rank, the higher the gene standard deviation of a given gene.